EGC1995/graphql-example/README.md

 ## Explanation

 This repo demostrates a simple combination of GraphQL and RESTful endpoints.
 GraphQL types (e.g. the "quote" type) relies on a service class whose job it is to fetch the data from a microservice.
 The REST endpoints rely on GraphQL.

-This repo does not demonstrate how to set up the dependencies the other way (i.e. have GraphQL rely on the REST classes, and the REST classes rely on the supporting service classes).
+The goal was to not repeat code anywhere.
+In this example, the REST requests are translated into GraphQL queries and then fed through the application.
+This repo represents an easier solution than structuring it the other way around and trying to translate GraphQL queries into their REST equivalents (although that approach should be possible).

+## Rate Limiting

+The public quote API service has a rate limit of 10 requests per hour exceeded.
+(Sorry, I should have chosen a better example).